usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 not called themselves.
 Entry points are useful since they define the external interface of a system and may also be used as guidance to split a system in parts.
 The top of a relation contains those left-hand sides of tuples in a relation that do not occur in any right-hand side.
 When a relation is viewed as a graph, its top corresponds to the root nodes of that graph.
 Similarly, the bottom of a relation corresponds to the leaf nodes of the graph.
-See the section called  [$Rascal:Libraries/analysis/graphs/Graph] for more details.
+See the module called  ((Library::analysis::graphs::Graph)) for more details.
 Using this knowledge, the entry points can be computed by determining the top of the Calls relation:
 ```rascal-shell,continue
 top(Calls);